jullienl/HPE-COM-baremetal/readme.md

 Upon running this command, Ansible will prompt you to enter the vault password and the sudo password to proceed with the provisioning process.

 For example, running `ansible-playbook ESXi80_provisioning.yml -i hosts_ESX --ask-vault-pass --ask-become-pass` will provision all servers listed in `hosts_ESX` in the [All] inventory group, i.e. ESX-1 and ESX-2.

+## Supported storage configuration

+The operating system boot volume is only supported when configured with internal local storage using either an HPE NS204i-x NVMe Boot Controller or HPE MegaRAID (MR) or SmartRaid (SR) Storage Controller.

+ > **Note**: Internal storage policies are used to create the RAID configuration for the OS volume.
+This requires storage controllers with firmware that support DMTF Redfish storage APIs.
+Refer to the [storage controller firmware requirements](https://internal.support.hpe.com/hpesc/docDisplay?docId=a00115739en_us&docLocale=en_US&page=GUID-91880D5C-C0CD-421F-B5E7-C474CD9BA017.html) (access requires authentication with your HPE GreenLake account)

+Booting from a SAN (Storage Area Network) is currently not supported by this project.

+### Storage Controller selection

+To avoid data loss or other issues, the playbooks include some logic to ensure that the target disk for OS installation is correctly identified.
+To do this, the size of the volume detected by Compute Ops Management and presented by the internal local storage (NS204i or MR or SR controller) is used to make this selection.
+In addition, when multiple controllers are detected, disk selection is determined by the following conditions:

+1. If an HPE NS204i-x NVMe Boot Controller is detected, the automatic RAID1 volume associated with it will be used for installing the OS.
+2. If there is no HPE NS204i-x NVMe Boot Controller found, the first available HPE MegaRAID (MR) or SmartRaid (SR) Storage Controller with disks will be utilized for the OS installation.

+### OS boot volume RAID type and size

+- When an HPE NS204i-x NVMe Boot Controller is used, a mirror (RAID1) between the two NVMe drives is by design automatically created and the whole disk is used to create the operating system volume.
+In this case, the playbooks in this project simply skip the task of creating the operating system boot volume, as it is automatically managed by the NS204i.

+- With MR/SR Storage controller, the creation of the operating system boot volume is managed by the playbooks of this project and in this case, you can define the volume settings in the OS variable file located in /vars using:
+  - `raid_type`: Defines the RAID level (RAID0, RAID1 or RAID5)
+  - `volume_size_in_GB`: Defines the OS volume size.
+It must be a number greater than 0 or equal to -1 to indicate that the entire disk should be used.

+During the installation process, it is possible to present SAN volumes to the servers (such as vmfs datastore volumes/cluster volumes, etc.), as the installation process looks for the internal logical drive to install the operating system, and will not install the OS, nor destroy the data on the presented SAN volumes.

+### Network configuration

+- For ESXi, the network configuration during the OS installation starts by using the first available nic (vmnic0).
+Once the OS is installed, additional tasks take place to add the second nic (vmnic1) to the standard vSwitch0.

+- For RHEL, the kickstart file plays a crucial role during OS installation.
+It contains a script that is executed during the installation process.
+The configuration for NIC bonding is controlled by the `enable_nic_bonding` variable, which can be found in `vars/<Linux_OS>_vars.yml`.

+- For Windows Server, a `Post_installation_script.ps1` script located in `c:\Windows\Setup\Scripts` is executed when the OS installation is complete.
+This PowerShell script among other things, sets IP parameters and NIC teaming.
+The configuration for NIC teaming is controlled by the `enable_nic_bonding` variable, which can be found in `group_vars/<WINxxxx>/Windows_vars.yml`.

+With Linux and Windows:
+  - When `enable_nic_bonding` is set to `true`, NIC teaming will be established using the first two connected NICs.
+However, if only one NIC is connected, the bond will be created with just that single NIC.

+  - When `enable_nic_bonding` is set to `false`, no NIC teaming will be created.
+In this case, the network settings will be configured on the first connected NIC that is detected.

 ## Provisioning playbook output samples